AlexDR1998/AlexDR1998.github.io/_pages/cv.md

     * Attended a wide range of conferences (see Conferences page), sometimes presenting my work, which has led to ongoing collaborations.
     * Experience presenting technical work in a clear and understandable manner.
     * Experience working in a team and independently, balancing the time commitments of several concurrent projects.
+    * Cosupervised 2 Masters dissertations on the evolution of intelligence in biologically inspired systems.

 Work experience
 ======